17mylan/FootManagerComponent/README.md

 - Download [this repository](https://github.com/17mylan/FootManagerComponent/)
 - Add the file named "FootManager" to the Content File of your project
 - Add the component named "FootManager" inside of your character/AI blueprint ![image](https://github.com/17mylan/FootManagerComponent/assets/89989070/00bd509f-4441-49b8-ac5b-1f599bad335d)

-## Initialize with character/AI animations 🧝
+## Initialize with character and AI animations 🧝
 - Open your animations where the player needs to use the FootManager component (e.g., Walk, Run)
 - Create 2 Animation Notifiers (one for the left foot and one for the right foot).
 The documentation uses predefined Unreal animation notifiers such as "l_foot_plant" and "r_foot_plant"
 ![image](https://github.com/17mylan/FootManagerComponent/assets/89989070/2d6411ba-c17b-4d7e-b440-10a6e369515d)